AIVU2026/TextMining-project/README.md

 ---

 ### About The Project

-This project focuses on **sentiment analysis**, a natural language processing (NLP) task aimed at determining the emotional tone behind a piece of text.
-It demonstrates the process of analyzing textual data to classify opinions expressed in a document as positive, negative, or neutral.
-The project includes data preprocessing, feature extraction, and the application of machine learning models, notably Support Vector Machines (SVM), for sentiment classification.

-The goal is to provide a clear and runnable example of how to build a sentiment analysis classifier, which can be extended or adapted for various applications such as social media monitoring, customer feedback analysis, or brand reputation management.
+This project explores fundamental Natural Language Processing (NLP) tasks: **Sentiment Analysis**, **Named Entity Recognition and Classification (NERC)**, and **Topic Classification**.
+It provides practical examples and implementations of various NLP techniques, from data preprocessing and feature extraction to the application of machine learning and deep learning models.

+The goal is to demonstrate how to:
+* Analyze textual data to classify opinions (positive, negative, neutral).
+* Identify and categorize named entities (e.g., persons, organizations, locations) within text.
+* Assign thematic categories or topics to documents.

+The project includes runnable Jupyter Notebooks that guide through each task, showcasing different approaches and model implementations, including Support Vector Machines (SVM) for sentiment and a spaCy-based baseline for NERC, along with a separate notebook for Topic Classification.

 #### Built With

 * Python
 * Jupyter Notebook
 * Pandas (for data manipulation)
-* Scikit-learn (for machine learning models, including SVM, and evaluation metrics)
+* Scikit-learn (for machine learning models like SVM and evaluation metrics)
 * NLTK (Natural Language Toolkit for text preprocessing)
+* spaCy (for efficient NLP, particularly for NERC)
+* Hugging Face Transformers (potentially for more advanced NERC or Topic Classification, as indicated in `NERC CODE.ipynb` snippet)

 ### Getting Started